Resources for Math Majors

 The National Science Foundation provides fellowships to students pursuing graduate study in mathematics or science.

-These are often considered one of the most prestigious fellowships.
+These are considered the most prestigious of graduate fellowships.

 - Hertz Foundation Fellowships